 Courses may require the purchase of a textbook or other course materials.
 Please verify requirements through the instructor, course syllabus, or college bookstore.
-See the Textbooks and Transcripts page for specific information.
+Go to Textbooks and Transcripts page for specific information.

 Do students receive a college or high school transcript?

 Students receive a college transcript from the CCSNH college offering the course.
 High school credit is awarded through the Virtual Learning Academy Charter School (VLACS).
 The student or parent must contact the college and VLACS to obtain transcripts.
-See the Textbooks and Transcripts page for specific information.
+Go to Textbooks and Transcripts page for specific information.

 Is the course Syllabus available to view before the course begins?